Tirthankar-Dutta-2016/python-profanity-analysis-tweets/README.md

 </p>
 <p>
 The file containg tweets will be called as the "tweet file".
 It can have any one of the extensions - "txt/text/xls/xlsx/xlsm" and a following format: A single column containing the tweets preceeded by the users' Twitter handle.
+Can be with/without a header.
 For example,
   <ul>
     <li>"@User1 tweet"</li>